Speight Jenkins

-Speight Jenkins Jr. (born January 31, 1937) is a classical music critic and music administrator.
+Speight Jenkins Jr. (born January 31, 1937) was the general director for Seattle Opera, music administrator, and classical music critic.
 He was the general director of Seattle Opera from 1983 to 2014.

 Early life and education

 Jenkins, a native of Dallas, Texas, is the son of Speight Jenkins Sr. and Sara Baird Jenkins.
 His parents took him to his first opera at the age of 7, and he fell immediately in love with the art form.
 His B.A. degree is from the University of Texas at Austin, and he graduated in 1961 from Columbia Law School.

 Career

 Jenkins served in the U.S. Army as a member of the Judge Advocate General’s Corps, and afterwards became a music critic and journalist.
 He worked for seven years at Opera News as its news and reports editor, and later at the New York Post from 1973 to 1981 as music critic.
 He has been a host for U.S. television's Live from the Metropolitan Opera and a guest speaker on the Metropolitan Opera radio broadcasts.